zethon/ttvg/docs/roadmap.md

 ]
 ```

+## Mac Installer

+Mac users need love too!
+Like the Windows installer, Mac installers should be automatically deployed with pushes to master.

 ## AMB Badges

 Acomplishments in the game could be rewarded with badges on AMB.
 This would require some kind of login in the game.